|Tuition fee type||Cost (per annum)|

 Assessment varies depending on the modules you choose, but will usually include a combination of exams and project work

-Assessment is usually via a combination of exams and coursework, and sometimes by a portfolio of work, depending on the subject.
 A final-year project gives you the chance to work independently and contributes considerably to your final mark.
-Your tutors will give prompt and constructive feedback via Blackboard, face-to-face or in writing.
-This will help you to identify your strengths as well as the areas where you may need to put in more work.
+Your tutors will give prompt and constructive feedback via Canvas, face-to-face or in writing.
+This will help you to identify your strengths as well as the areas where you may need to put in more effort.

 Please choose your qualifications below to view requirements